puppetlabs/puppet-docs/source/pe/3.7/console_reports.markdown

 Exporting Data
 -----

-You can export the report table to a CSV file using the __Export as CSV__ link at the top right of the table.
+You can export the inventory and report tables to a CSV file using the __Export as CSV__ link at the top right of the tables.

 [reports_eventstab]: ./images/console/reports_eventstab.png
 [reports_graphs]: ./images/console/reports_graphs.png